 Now, I’m a BIG fan of Dave Ramsey and his financial wisdom, and he is 100% against credit cards, because they often get people in traps.
 BUT, if you are able to use a credit card and only spend money you already have in your bank account, then not doing so is kind of like leaving money on the table.
 Or, at least, flight points.
 And lots of them.

 I use the Bank of America Travel Rewards Credit Card, which is great because it has no foreign transaction fee and its smart chip allows it to be used in any country.
 And I use it on everything.
 Gas, food, that floss and deodorant I picked up on my way home, and the big one: my student loan payments.
 BUT, I only spend what I already have.
 In essence, I treat it like a debit card.

 Instead of paying for those things with cash or an actual debit card, my travel rewards credit card allows me to earn points for things I’d already be buying.
 And those points are my lifeline when I want to go on a trip.
-In the course of a year I flew (from SF) to NYC, Spokane, Chicago, and LA three times (several close friends are there and so is Disneyland).
+In the course of a year I flew (from SF) to NYC, Spokane, Chicago, and LA three times (several close friends are there and well, so is Disneyland).
 Because of my points, each of those flights was completely free, aside from the unavoidable $11.20 in airline security taxes.
-I'm heading to LA again tonight and guess how much I payed for the flight? $11.20.
+I'm heading off on another trip in a few months and guess how much I paid for the flight?
+Yup, $11.20.